kaaveland/kaaveland.github.io/content/posts/2025-01-04-mutual-recursion-for-fun-and-profit.md

 ## Solving sudoku

-We have what we need in order to solve sudoko now, so let's start pondering how to represent the board, and the possibilities.
-Each cell in sudoko can contain 9 possible numbers, so with the bitmask approach, that fits within 16 bits.
+We have what we need in order to solve sudoku now, so let's start pondering how to represent the board, and the possibilities.
+Each cell in sudoku can contain 9 possible numbers, so with the bitmask approach, that fits within 16 bits.
 There are 81 squares, and it might be convenient to index them with a pair of coordinates, but we can still represent it as a flat array in memory and just